 I love reading all kinds of fiction – thus I have expertise in literary fiction, women’s commercial, crime/thriller, sci-fi and fantasy, young adult, historical novels, as well as ‘quirky’ or spiritual projects.

 I do enjoy novels with strong heroines or female characters, as well as those which experiment with the boundaries or gender and sexuality.
 I also tend to like books which are inclusive and tell stories that are usually ignored by the mainstream, but I pride myself on just knowing a good book when I see one – no matter the subject!

 My editorial feedback is craft-based, so whatever you are writing, I can help you become a better writer and get nearer to acheiving your literary goals.

-That being said, if you’re a feminist and believe in the empowerment of women and femmes, we’ll probably get on like a house on fire!
+That being said, if you’re a feminist and believe in the empowerment of all women, we’ll probably get on like a house on fire!

 To see if we’re a good fit, have a look at my page about working with a feminist writing coach and my manifesto.

 Q: I’D LOVE TO WORK WITH YOU, BUT I CAN’T AFFORD IT – DO YOU OFFER SCHOLARSHIPS?